-• If you would also like your DNS queries to be proxied through the DNS server of the server you are connect to:
+If you would also like your DNS queries to be proxied through the DNS server of the server you are connect to:

-'''

 sshuttle --dns -r username@sshserver 0/0

-'''

 The above is probably what you want to use to prevent local network attacks such as Firesheep and friends.
+See the documentation for the sshuttle -dns parameter.